sedthh/pyxelate/README.md

 - [skimage 0.16.2](https://scikit-image.org/)
 - [sklearn 0.22.1](https://scikit-learn.org/stable/)

+### Contribution

+There are 2 known bottlenecks in the script caused by iterating over the image matrix.
+If you can figure out a more efficient method (or are able to rewrite it as a GPU shader) it would be great!

-The source code is available under the MIT license.
+The source code is available under the **MIT license** but I would appreciate the credit if your creation uses Pyxelate!